SciBorgs/SciGuides/projects/DifferentialDrive.md

   }
 ```

-- We are passing in rotation as a parameter because once we want to simulate our robot, it'll be easier to distinguish between our real and sim rotation.
+*Note: We are passing in rotation as a parameter because once we want to simulate our robot, it'll be easier to distinguish between our real and sim rotation.*

 Aside from updating our odometry, we might need to reset it.
 I will leave this up to you to figure out how to do.
 (Hint: `odometry` has a method called `resetOdometry`).
-We won't need it for this project but if you're using the drive for autos example, it is good to reset your odometry whenever autos start.
+We won't need it for this project but if you're using the drive for autos example, it is important to reset your odometry whenever autos start.

-#### Periodic

 To ensure that our odometry is constantly updating as the robot moves, we run the `updateOdometry()` method periodically every tick (0.02 seconds by default).
-This will go in the `periodic()` method that all subsystems inherit from `SubsystemBase`, including our `Drive` class.
+This will go in the `periodic()` method which all subsystems inherit from `SubsystemBase`, and is called every tick.

 ```java
   @Override